AshikurRahman-Peters/iwork/README.md

 # 🧵 Smart Count for Worker

-**Smart Count for Worker** is a garment industry productivity tool designed to track real-time output, efficiency, and performance of workers on the production floor.
-This system helps supervisors and management gain insights into how many garments are being completed, per-worker productivity, line efficiency, and much more.
+**Smart Count for Worker** is a garment industry productivity tool designed to track workers' real-time output, efficiency, and performance on the production floor.
+This system helps supervisors and management understand how many garments are being completed, per-worker productivity, line efficiency, and much more.

 ---